Hecke Algebra Correspondences for the metaplectic group: Hecke algebra isomorphisms

-This subalgebra is at most 2-dimensional and is isomorphic to $\End_{\It_i} \! \big( \Ind_{\It}^{\It_i}(\tau_0^*) \big)$; it is exactly 2-dimensional if and only if the induced representation is reducible.
-Working in the dual setting, Frobenius reciprocity guarantees that the space $\tau_{0,i}$, generated by the action of $\It_i$ on $\tau_0$, may be realized as a submodule of $\Ind_{\It}^{\It_i}(\tau_0)$, so it suffices to verify that it is a submodule of strictly smaller dimension.
-Since
+Working in the dual setting, Frobenius reciprocity guarantees that $\tau_{0,i}$ may be realized as a submodule of $\Ind_{\It}^{\It_i}(\tau_0)$, so it suffices to verify that it is a submodule of strictly smaller dimension.
+We note that

 and